JoshuaPark823/Blog_v2.0/my_blog/content/posts/linear-regression-mse/index.en.md

   src: "banner.jpg"
 ---

-Andrew Ng covers regression really well in his new course 'Machine Learning Specialization' so I thought it would be helpful to extend some of his examples in a blog post.

 Suppose you're trying to model the relationship between the size of a house in square feet and its market value.
 Maybe your friend came to you knowing only the square footage of their home, asking for an accurate estimate of what the property might be worth.
 Or maybe they're looking to renovate the home for some extra selling value and are wondering how much more they would receive per square foot.